SayemXx/Banking_System_by_Sayem/README.md

 - **Create DPS**: Users can create a Deposit Pension Scheme with a specified amount and duration (months).
 - **Display Account Info**: Displays the account holder's name, account number, and balance.
 - **Exit**: Exits the banking system.
+- **Navigation System**: Users can navigate the options using the `w`, `x`, and `s` keys for up, down, and select respectively.
+- **Color Coding**: The menu options are color-coded to highlight the current selection for better readability and ease of navigation.

 ## Prerequisites